 8. Never pet a Reindeer

 The first emotion that gets evoked after seeing a Reindeer is to cuddle it but refrain from doing so.
-As reindeers think petting as a sign of danger.
-Alos, never ask a Sami how many Reindeers he owns.
-It’s like asking a guy his salary or a girl her her.
+As reindeers think of petting is a sign of danger.
+Also, never ask a Sami how many Reindeers he owns.
+It’s like asking a guy his salary or a girl her age.

 9. Respect the ‘Honest’ system